GosiaD37/GosiaD37.github.io/README.md

 Located in the **Databases** Folder

 For the final category, I selected a contact management system that I initially created in CS-405.
-It tests the behavior of a dynamic collection using the std::vector class and the Google Test framework.
+It tests the behavior of a dynamic collection using the <code>std::vector</code> class and the Google Test framework.
 This test suite is designed to verify operations like adding elements, resizing the collection, clearing values, checking capacity, and handling exceptions.
 Although not tied to a formal database system, the project simulates record-based operations similar to basic CRUD